Pediatric to Adult Health Care for Children with Special Health Care Needs

 More money/insurance problems

-The most important part of understanding the transition process is to master the ability to manage your own health care through:
+The most important part of understanding the process is to master the ability to manage your own health care through:

 Appointments with health care providers (who to see and when)